veronicaguerrini/BFQzip/README.md

 (**M=3**) *Q* is the average of the quality scores in that cluster.

 Apart from strategy (M=2), the value *Q* depends on the cluster analyzed.
 Thus, the default strategy is (M=2).

-To apply a different strategy, BFQzip must be compiled with a different value for the parameter M. For example, to apply strategy (ii)
+To apply a different strategy, BFQzip must be compiled with a different value for the parameter M. For instance, to use strategy (M=1)

 ```sh
 make clean